z4o4z/events-aggregator-backend/README.md

 Starter kit for the simple web services powered by [Monterosa](https://www.monterosa.co/).

 * Based on the [Koa2]()
-* Has a promisifyed MySQL lib with reconnection feature
+* Has a promisifyed MySQL lib with pool of connections
 * Has a promisifyed Redis lib with reconnection feature
 * Has MySQL migrations
 * Has tests with AVA, NYC, Sinon and Faker